Ada Apa Dengan Cinta? 2: Soundtrack

 Melly Goeslaw and Anto Hoed returned from the first film to write new songs for the sequel.
-The soundtrack was released on 31 March 2016, while the film released on 28 April.
-It features six new songs again composed by Goeslaw and Hoed along with the return of "Demikianlah", "Hanya", "Ingin Mencintai dan Dicintai", "Bimbang" and "Suara Hati Seorang Kekasih" from the original film.
+The soundtrack was released on 31st March 2016, while the film was released on 28th April.
+It features six new songs again composed by Goeslaw and Hoed, along with the return of "Demikianlah", "Hanya", "Ingin Mencintai dan Dicintai", "Bimbang" and "Suara Hati Seorang Kekasih" from the original film.
 The soundtrack was preceded by the pre-release single "Bimbang", performed by Goodbye Felicia and Stephanie Poetri.
 The single "Ratusan Purnama" was nominated for the AMI Award for Best Pop Collaboration and the Best Works Produced for Visual Media, losing to "Percayalah" by Afgan and Raisa and "Aku Bisa Apa?" from Jilbab Traveler: Love Sparks in Korea, respectively.
 The single won the 2016 Citra Award for Best Theme Song.

 Track listing

 All tracks are written by Melly Goeslaw.